isaacvando/rtl/README.md

 ```
 {{ 2 |> Num.toStr }}
 ```
-HTML in the interplated string will be escaped to prevent security issues like XSS.
+HTML in the interpolated string will be escaped to prevent security issues like XSS.

 ### Lists
 Generate a list of values by specifying a pattern for a list element and the list to be expanded over.